Proofreading 2: Headway

 - Do you have a basic working knowledge of how to mark corrections on PDF, using commenting tools in Acrobat or similar software?

 This course guides you through common editorial conventions, house styles, layout issues and the basics of dealing with texts involving illustrations, tables and notes.
-The exercises, which cover a variety of texts, from public information to academic books, provide lots of practice in spotting and marking errors both on screen and on paper and are designed to help you develop strategies for dealing with increasingly demanding texts.
+The exercises cover a variety of texts ranging from public information to academic books.
+They provide you with plenty of practice in spotting and marking errors both on screen and on paper and are designed to help you develop strategies for dealing with increasingly demanding texts.

 What you should know after the course

 - be better at spotting errors

 - have strategies for dealing with common proofreading problems

 - be more confident in your ability to judge what must be changed and what is ‘good enough’ to leave.

 As a result of your tutor’s marks and comments, you should also know what you need to work on to improve your proofreading skills.

 I found the course super – well-designed and very interesting.
 The tutor was excellent.
 Her comments were extremely useful.
 I can see very clearly what my strengths and weaknesses are.CC

 A good, effective course, which was quite challenging.
 For the final assignment, my tutor provided a fully corrected response, which was very helpful.JW